j0e1337/SAM---force-the-server-rules/README.md

 # Usage
 `!sam forcerules PLAYERNAME 120` - forces the targeted player to read the rules for 120 seconds(2 minutes)
-- the minimum time is 5 seconds but you can change the code as you like
+- the minimum time is 5 seconds

-> [!WARNING]
+> [!CAUTION]
 > Do not remove the Disconnect button as it would violate the [Garry's Mod Server Operator Rules](https://wiki.facepunch.com/gmod/Server_Operator_Rules)!

+> [!TIP]
+> Please do not reupload the code to the workshop.
+Feel free to edit the code and add this directly to your server.